 What kinds of questions should you ask before enrolling in a trial?

 When you are beginning any new type of treatment, you want to make sure you have a clear understanding of the proposed treatment, including how it could help your condition, how likely it is to help, and what the common side effects are.
 When considering a clinical trial, there are even more questions to ask because you are considering a treatment that is still in the testing phase.

-I strongly urge you to visit Clara Health’s website for an extensive list of questions you should ask when considering clinical trials.
+I strongly urge you to visit Clara Health’s website for more information and an extensive list of questions you should ask when considering clinical trials.

 How can you find a clinical trial that might work for you?

 Since there are so many trials underway, it’s almost impossible for doctors and patients to be aware of all potential trials.
 Don’t assume your doctor knows about all of your potential options.